openhealthcare/openhealthcare.org.uk/source/_posts/2017-03-15-prototyping-a-dental-referral-system.md

   <img class="img-responsive" src="/assets/images/posts/odonto.referral.png" alt="" />
 </div><!--//post-thumb-->

-In line with recent commissioning guidance on how to manage dental referrals from NHS England, we designed for a system which includes a central hub that triages referrals to decide where the patient can be helped best.
+In line with recent commissioning guidance on how to manage dental referrals from NHS England, we designed for a system which includes a regional hub that triages referrals to decide where the patient can be helped best.

 That meant that in our prototype a different user can review the details of a referral, and has the ability to add or update information, before making a decision about where to refer them.